tomouellette/CanEvolve.jl/README.md

 # Segment the VAF distribution into 64 and 128 bins that are normalized by maximum value
 features, labels = engineer(p, k = [64, 128]

-# Segment the VAF distribution into 64 and 128 bins that are non-normalized counts
+# Segment the VAF distribution into 64 and 128 bins of non-normalized mutation counts
 features, labels = engineer_un(p, k = [64, 128]
 ```